Trendyol: Funding and ownership

 Six months after Trendyol was founded in 2010, American firm Tiger Global invested in the company; subsequent investors included the European Bank for Reconstruction and Development and American venture capital firm Kleiner Perkins.
 Alibaba Group has invested $1.4 billion in Trendyol.
 Alibaba invested an initial $728 million dollars in 2018 and followed with an additional $350 million at a $9.4 billion valuation in 2021.
-In August 2021, Trendyol raised $1.5 billion at a $16.5 billion valuation; Abu Dhabi Developmental Holding Company (ADQ), General Atlantic, Princeville Capital, Qatar Investment Authority, and SoftBank Vision Fund 2 were among funding round participants.
+There is no formal integration between Trendyol and Alibaba's other e-commerce sites even though there are vendors on Alibaba's B2B site that sell Trendyol items, they are third party resellers.
+Trendyol has B2B components but mostly caters to B2C in categories of fashion, grocery, and retail.
+By 2024 Alibaba had more than 70% share in Trendyol, with some sources quoting 86%.
+August 2021, Trendyol raised $1.5 billion at a $16.5 billion valuation; Abu Dhabi Developmental Holding Company (ADQ), General Atlantic, Princeville Capital, Qatar Investment Authority, and SoftBank Vision Fund 2 were among funding round participants.
 The investment was SoftBank's first in Turkey and Trendyol became the first Turkish business to be named a decacorn (valuation exceeding $10 billion).
 Alibaba has a 70 percent stake in Trendyol, as of 2024.
+Alibaba-owned e-commerce store Trendyol expanded to Germany in 2022.
+This was the first office it opened outside of Turkey, and it has plans to open subsequent offices in Amsterdam and Luxembourg in 2022, including London in 2023.
+It also announced plans to hire more than 200 employees for its Berlin office.
+In Germany, the company primarily sells clothes, but other categories are expected to be added as it launches.
+Trendyol products can also be available for purchase to customers in Turkey through other platforms.
+It was expected that by the end of 2022, around 400 million Euros would be generated.

 Operations

 Trendyol had logistics centers in Ankara and an export operation center at Istanbul Airport in 2023.

 Approximately 1.5 million customers in Germany purchase products from 200 Turkish brands via Trendyol, as of 2024.